isabella232/customer-one.en/help/home.md

 Support Tickets are now able to be submitted via the [Admin Console](https://adminconsole.adobe.com/).
 For instructions on how to submit a support ticket, review the section for [submitting a support ticket](#submit-ticket).

-As previously shared, we are working to improve how you interact with Adobe Customer Support, starting with Adobe Experience Manager and Campaign products.
+We are working to improve how you interact with Adobe Customer Support.
 Our vision is to streamline the support experience by moving to a single entry point, using the Adobe Admin Console.
 Once live, your organization will be able to easily access Adobe Customer Support; have greater visibility into your service history via a common system across products; and request help via phone, web, and chat through a single portal.

 ## How to submit an Admin Console support ticket {#submit-ticket}